The House That Dripped Blood: Plot

-Temperamental veteran horror film actor Paul Henderson (Jon Pertwee) moves into the house while starring in a vampire film being shot nearby.
+Temperamental veteran horror film actor Paul Henderson moves into the house while starring in a vampire film being shot nearby.
 Henderson, a great fan of the horror genre, is angry over the lack of realism in the film, particularly over the cloak worn by his character (who happens to be a vampire).
-He decides to purchase a more accurate cloak, and to that end stops at an antique shop run by the enigmatic Theo von Hartmann (Geoffrey Bayldon).
+He decides to purchase a more accurate cloak, and to that end stops at an antique shop run by the enigmatic Theo von Hartmann.
 Von Hartmann offers him a black cloak after listening to Henderson's demands, and Henderson purchases it.
 Before he leaves, von Hartmann tells him to use the cloak for its intended purpose.

 While in his makeup room, Henderson finds that when he wears the cloak, he has no reflection.
-Later that day, while shooting a scene where he sucks the blood from his costar and girlfriend Carla (Ingrid Pitt), Paul begins genuinely trying to suck her blood even after the scene ends.
+Later that day, while shooting a scene where he sucks the blood from his costar and girlfriend Carla, Paul begins genuinely trying to suck her blood even after the scene ends.
 A horrified Carla demands he stay away from her.
 At midnight, the witching hour, Paul puts on the cloak again as a test.
 He grows fangs and begins to fly, much to his horror.

 Paul reads in the newspaper that von Hartmann's shop has burned down and von Hartmann's corpse has been found inside; the corpse was identified as being several hundred years old.
 Paul realises that von Hartmann was a vampire, and that he gave Henderson the cloak so that he could pass his powers on to Henderson, allowing him to die.
 Henderson apologizes to Carla and invites her over to his home; he explains to her his predicament, but she is skeptical and demands he prove it by putting on the cloak.
 Henderson is reluctant, as it is midnight, but he ultimately complies.
-Paul is relieved to find that nothing happens, but he quickly realises that the cloak had been swapped out for a prop.
+Paul is relieved to find that nothing happens, but he quickly realises that the cloak had been substituted with a prop.
 Carla dons the cloak and reveals she is actually a vampire sent to turn Henderson into another vampire, as most vampires admire his portrayal of their kind.
 Carla flies towards a screaming Henderson and begins to turn him into a vampire.